matloff/omsi/README.md

 Then connect to the server and get the exam questions by selecting
 <b>File | Connect</b>.

-Provide your student email address and the host and port provided by the instructor.
+State your student email address and the host and port provided by the instructor.

+After you connect to the server, the exam questions will be downloaded to your machine.

 <b>NOTE:</b> There should be two separate windows on the right of the GUI, one
 for the question and one to write the answer.
 The boxes are resizable